Ongoing: The COMPPARE Study Comparing Proton Therapy to IMRT for Prostate Cancer

 The survey report was analyzed by health and economics consulting firm, Dobson DaVanzo.
 View Joan DaVanzo’s presentation on the BOB survey results at the first annual National Association nfor Proton Therapy conference.

 2019 Study: Proton Therapy Lowers Risk of Side Effects in Cancer Patients Compared to Traditional Radiation

 Patients in this study had non-metastatic cancer and were undergoing treatment intended to be curative.
 Patients with brain cancer, head and neck cancer, lung cancer, gastrointestinal cancer, and gynecologic cancer treated with concurrent chemo-radiation were included.

-Researchers evaluated side effects including pain or difficulty swallowing, difficulty breathing, nausea, or diarrhea, among others.
-Researchers focused on grade-three effects or higher, defined as side effects severe enough for patients to be hospitalized.
+Researchers at the Perelman School of Medicine at the University of Pennsylvania evaluated side effects including pain or difficulty swallowing, difficulty breathing, nausea, or diarrhea, among others.
+They focused on grade-three effects or higher, defined as side effects severe enough for patients to be hospitalized.
 They evaluated data on 1,483 cancer patients receiving radiation and chemotherapy at the same time.
 Of these, 391 patients received proton therapy, while 1,092 underwent photon treatment.